How to Be a Better Defender in Soccer

 By anticipating the opponent’s moves, a defender can position themselves in the right place at the right time to intercept the ball or make a clean tackle.
 This can often lead to a counter-attack started by the defensive line.

-One way to improve your anticipation skills is to watch game footage of your opponents.
+One way to improve your anticipation skills is to watch game footage.
+Identify opportunities where you could inject yourself to try to steal the ball.

 This will help you to identify their playing style and tendencies, allowing you to anticipate their moves more effectively.